 GER 360 CONTEMPORARY GERMAN CULTURE (2 credits)

-Taught in Marburg and Berlin, examines issues confronting 21st-century Germans.
+Examines issues confronting 21st-century Germans.
 Topics vary but may include migration and population changes, Germany as a multicultural society, and Germany's role in Europe and in the European Union.

 GER 362 ETHNOGRAPHIC PROJECT (1 credit)